Forestry & Wildlife

 Managing Fields and Farmlands

-Leaving several perimeter rows of grain crops unharvested will help supplement native foods.
-Retain crop residue throughout winter.
+To help supplement native foods, leave several perimeter rows of grain crops unharvested, and retain crop residue throughout winter.
 Portions of field edges or corners are good sites for establishing food plots.

-Large fields may be made more productive for quail by extending fencerows or hedgerows into their centers.
-Allow fencerows to revert to brushy and fruit-producing vegetation.
-Zones separating large fields should be at least 100 feet wide to ensure an adequate security cover and to encourage quail to use them.
+To make large fields more productive for quail, extend fencerows or hedgerows into their centers, and allow fencerows to revert to brushy and fruit-producing vegetation.
+Zones separating large fields should be at least 100 feet wide to ensure an adequate security cover and encourage quail to use them.

-Although quail are commonly associated with interspersed mixtures of idle and cultivated fields, brushy drains, and woodlands, extensive forested areas may provide good habitat if managed properly.
-Most quail food plants require sunlight penetrating the forest canopy and reaching the forest floor.
-Consequently, woodlands must be thinned heavily.
-Maximizing both timber production and quail abundance is impossible.
+Although quail are commonly associated with interspersed mixtures of idle and cultivated fields, brushy drains, and woodlands, extensive forested areas can provide good habitat if managed properly.
+Most quail food plants require sunlight to penetrate the forest canopy and reach the forest floor; therefore, woodlands must be thinned heavily, so maximizing timber production and quail abundance is impossible.

 A good rule of thumb, varying somewhat with site fertility, is that about 60 percent of the forest floor should receive sunlight during mid-day hours.
 Depending on tree composition, this is usually obtained by thinning woodlands to a basal area (measure of the cross- sectional area of a tree) of about 40 to 60 square feet per acre.

 Slightly higher stocking rates are possible in stands dominated by longleaf and slash pine.
 Stands of shortleaf and loblolly pine may need additional thinning.
-During thinning operations, retain small patches and isolated mature oaks on upland sites.
-Avoid logging during spring and summer.
-It will harm quail reproductive efforts.
+During thinning, retain small patches and isolated mature oaks on upland sites.
+Avoid logging during spring and summer as it will harm quail reproduction.

-Burn woodlands regularly but retain patches of unburned cover for nesting and fruit production.
-Generally, annual fire stimulates food plant production for quail.
+Burn woodlands regularly, but retain patches of unburned cover each year for nesting, cover, and fruit production.
+Burn these unburned areas in subsequent years, leaving the previously burned areas as cover.
 Infertile or excessively drained sites may require less frequent burning.